j-trueman/WellBee/README.md

 [^7]: This may be updated to a json model in future for ease of data parsing.
 [^8]: Or when they click on the "recent location" button.
 [^9]: E.g. if the date was January 17, the cookie would expire at Jan 18 00:00:00
+[^10]: You'll also need to configure the WiFi by editing the fullpageos_wpa_supplicant.txt file in the /boot folder.